Knowledge Base

 When This Matters Most: Electric as Primary Heat Source

-But when the electric heat pump is expected to be the only heat source — when there's no boiler to fall back on, no steam risers, no radiators — the system must perform at full capacity on the coldest days of the year.
-That's exactly where standard heat pumps fall short and where hyper heat systems like Mitsubishi H2i and Daikin Aurora are designed to operate.
+But when the electric heat pump is expected to be the only heat source — no boiler to fall back on, no steam risers, no radiators — the system must perform at full capacity on the coldest days of the year.
+That's exactly where standard heat pumps fall short and where hyper heat systems are designed to operate.

 What We See in the Field Every Winter

-These are patterns from our service calls during NYC's coldest months.
-They represent the most common winter calls we receive, and they almost always trace back to the same root cause.
+These patterns from our service calls during NYC's coldest months almost always trace back to the same root cause.

 Pattern 1 — “The System Is Broken”

-The call: "My mini split was working fine until this week.
-Now it's running but the space won't get above 62°F." We arrive.
+The call: “My mini split was working fine until this week.
+Now it’s running but the space won’t get above 62°F.” We arrive.
 Outdoor temperature is in the teens.
 The system is a standard heat pump running at full capacity.
-All components are functioning correctly — compressor, fans, controls, refrigerant charge.
-The unit is doing everything it can.
-It just can't deliver enough heat at this temperature to overcome the space's heat loss.
+All components are functioning correctly.

-The diagnosis: Equipment is working as designed.
-The system was sized and selected for cooling load and moderate heating conditions.
-It was not designed or rated for full heating output below 25°F.
+Equipment is working as designed.
+The system was sized for cooling load and moderate heating conditions — not full heating output below 25°F.

 Pattern 2 — “It Worked Last Winter”